prashant905/Coursmatch/README.md

-# Coursmatch
+# CourseMatch
 Repository for SEBA project